cybertraining-dsc/reu2022/project/graphics/data-management/python-data.md

-# Python Data Management
+# Python Data Management for Visualizations

 In python, there are several ways that data can be interpreted in order to generate the graphics for data visualization.

-Through several examples, we will show how to manage different types of data and how to best manage them.
+Through several examples, we will show how to manage different types of data and how to best interact with them.
 They are lists, dictionaries and CSV files.

 ## Lists